Aamidal/Traveller-Sector-Generator/README.md

 # Traveller-Sector-Generator

-A work in progress Sector or Subsector generator for the classic Traveller RPG
+A sector generator for the classic Traveller RPG

-This script outputs a text file containing sector data compatible with [Traveller Map's postermaker API](https://travellermap.com/make/poster).

-The variable map_size at line 379 can be set to 'sector' to generate a full 32 x 40 map, or 'subsector to generate a smaller 8x10 map.

-The variable system_presence at line 380 can be set to an interger between 1 and 6.
-This is the minimum value on a six-sided die that indicates a system is located in a given set of coordinates.
+This script randomly generates an 8x10 or 32x40 map for Traveller and calls the [Traveller Map's postermaker API](https://travellermap.com/make/poster) to return a PDF map of the newly generated region of space.